De Leon Springs State Park

 De Leon Springs State Park is a Florida State Park in Volusia County, Florida.
 It is located in DeLeon Springs, off CR 3.

 Geology

-The park covers 625 acres in Volusia County, built around a natural spring, flowing at a rate of about 20 million gallons a day (Second Magnitude Spring), that remains 72 degrees Fahrenheit year-round and reaches a depth of 30 feet at the spring boil.
+The park covers 625 acres in Volusia County, built around a natural spring, flowing at a rate of about 20 million gallons a day (Second Magnitude Spring), that remains 72 °F year-round and reaches a depth of 30 feet at the spring boil.

 Fauna

 Park wildlife includes manatees, alligators, white-tailed deer, turtles and otters.
 Among the birds that can be seen are anhingas, egrets, hawks, limpkins, ospreys, vultures, American bald eagles, American white ibis, belted kingfishers, American coots and great blue herons.

 Seasonal sightings may include Florida black bears (the park is connected to Lake George State Forest and Lake Woodruff National Wildlife Refuge), manatees seeking relief from the cold during winter and migratory birds such as a variety of duck species.